Rob Wheeler thinks about... Misfortune

 Consider the following situation, however...

 John is universally judged to be a competent manager.
 A new project is mooted by higher management and "water-cooler" conversations lead to the informal proposal that John should be earmarked to lead the project.
 It will mean a higher salary for him, more responsibility, higher status and greater job satisfaction.
 Everyone agrees that he is the right man for the job and that he would enjoy the challenge.
 However, Alan has it in for John and fabricates evidence that John has had mental problems in the past.
 The management simply accept what Alan says on face value and quietly drop the idea of promoting John to project leader.
 Years later, after all the characters in our drama have passed away, John's biographer comes across evidence of Alan's deceit.
-He judges that what Alan did harmed John and writes in the biography that John's career was blighted by the malice of Alan.
+He judges that what Alan did indeed harm John and writes in his biography that John's career was blighted by the malice of Alan.

 The biographer's judgement seems to me to be quite correct.
 Had Alan not acted in the way that he did John would have experienced a benefit that, in the event, he was denied.
 Alan has clearly done John a harm.
 But the problem is that this contradicts our previous intuition for John has not experienced anything disagreeable.